flowerinthenight/oomkill-watch/README.md

           /app/oomkill-watch -slack {channel-webhook}
 ```

-It overrides the command from the `Dockerfile` by running `gcloud container clusters get-credentials ...` first to configure the cluster access before running the tool.
+It overrides the command from the `Dockerfile` by running `gcloud container clusters get-credentials ...` first to configure `kubectl`'s cluster access before running the tool.